TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/README.md

 #### 7- Enable Pagination

-Pagination helps create buckets of content from multiple responses.
+**Pagination helps create buckets of content from multiple responses**.
 This sort of optimization helps improve responses while preserving the data that is transferred/displayed to a customer.
 You can standardize, segment, and limit the responses which help reduce complexity of results, and improve the overall customer experience by providing the response/results only for what a customer has asked for.

 #### Conclusions